Hoeijmakers/Plot_FastChem/README.md

             Matplotlib short-hand line styles (':','-.','--','-') in a list of arbitrary length.
             The species lines to plot will cycle through this list.
 Set to '-' by default, meaning that all lines will be solid.
+        self.labels: list of str
+            Manually set the species labels.
+You probably need this for making paper-ready figures.
+If you set a label to '', the line will be ignored in the legend.
+            If you set fewer labels than species, the trailing species will not make it into the legend. self.alpha: list of float
+            Transparency values of lines.
+Same philosophy as colours and styles. self.linewidth: list of float
+            Line thicknesses.
         self.Tcolor: str
             Matplotlib colour of the temperature profile on the second axis. self.Tstyle: str